-Figure 2.10 Determination of EOS day
+Figure 2.10.
+Determination of EOS day

-Once getting SOS day and EOS day, it is easy to calculate the other metrics such as the maximum NDVI day and its NDVI value, up and down slope rates, and the integrated NDVI-day value.
+Once the SOS day and EOS day are determined, it is easy to calculate the other metrics such as the maximum NDVI day and its NDVI value, up and down slope rates, and the integrated NDVI-day value.

-The window width in the delayed moving average method is very critical in the NDVI metrics algorithm.
-Alaska covers such huge area.
+Since Alaska covers such large area the window width in the delayed moving average method is critical in the NDVI metrics algorithm.
 Using a fixed window width will over or under estimate the SOS and EOS days.
 Dynamically determining the window width is more suitable for estimating the SOS and EOS days by the delayed moving average method.
 Figure 2.11 shows the process of determining the widow width.